Automunge/AutoMunge/README.md

 columns will need to be numericallly encoded if the ML infill methods are to be applied to the other columns.

+pandasoutput: a selector for format of returned sets.
+Defaults to False for returned Numpy arrays.
+If set to True returns pandas dataframes (note that index is not preserved in the train/validation split, an ID column may be passed for index identification).

 ...

 postmunge returned sets: